Secondary CPD courses

 Secondary national conference 7 July 2025

-Join us to hear first hand from our prestigious keynote speakers Alice Deignan and Kit De Waal who will share their expertise and insight when they spearhead this year's Secondary national conference.
+Join us to hear firsthand from our prestigious keynote speakers, Alice Deignan and Kareem Parkins Brown, who will share their expertise and insights as they spearhead this year's Secondary National Conference.

 Explore our literacy training pathways for 2025